-- + Educate surgeons on the appropriate use and administration of prophylactic antibiotics for specific surgeries. - + Develop pharmacist- and nurse-driven protocols and/or order sets to facilitate the correct antibiotic selection and use based on the type of surgery and specific patient characteristics (e.g., age, weight). - + Create a process to review all exceptions to the developed protocols. - + Ensure that antibiotics are dosed in a timely manner, one hour prior to incision or two hours are allowed for the administration of vancomycin and fluoroquinolones and re-dosed appropriately in surgeries lasting longer than three hours.9 - + Determine who on the surgical team is responsible for timely antibiotic administration.
-Consider assigning to anesthesia staff. - + Verify when the antibiotic was administered during a "timeout" or pre-procedural briefing so that action can be taken if the prophylaxis has not been administered. - + Stock operating-room medications according to national guidelines to only include specific medications in standard-dose packages.
+- > Educate surgeons on the appropriate use and administration of prophylactic antibiotics for specific surgeries. - > Develop pharmacist- and nurse-driven protocols and/or order sets to facilitate the correct antibiotic selection and use based on the type of surgery and patient characteristics (e.g., age, weight). - > Create a process to review all exceptions to the developed protocols. - > Ensure that antibiotics are dosed (within one hour) prior to incision (or within two hours if administering vancomycin or fluoroquinolones) and re-dosed appropriately in surgeries lasting longer than three hours. - > Ensure antibiotic dosages are weight-based and adjusted for patients with BMIs out of the normal range. - > Determine who on the surgical team is responsible for timely antibiotic administration.
+Consider assigning this responsibility to anesthesia staff. - > Verify the antibiotic administration time during a time-out or pre-procedural briefing so action can be taken if the prophylaxis has not been administered. - > Stock operating room medications according to national guidelines so they only include specific medications in standard dose packages.

-- Percentage of patients who received the appropriate antimicrobial dose in a timely manner prior to incision - · Percentage of patients who received the appropriate weight-based antimicrobial preoperative dose - · Percentage of patients who received an additional antimicrobial agent when appropriate because of an extended duration of a surgical procedure
+- Percentage of patients who received the appropriate antimicrobial dose timely prior to incision. - Percentage of patients who received the appropriate weight-based antimicrobial pre-operative dose. - Percentage of patients who received an additional antimicrobial agent when appropriate because of an extended duration of a surgical procedure.

-Ongoing monitoring of compliance to prophylaxis guidelines is vital to sustaining recommended practices.
+Ongoing monitoring of compliance to prophylaxis guidelines is vital to sustain recommended practices.
 Develop standardized order sets for each surgical procedure that include the name of the designated antibiotic, the appropriate dose, the timing of its administration and the recommendations for its discontinuation.
 Establish a protocol whereby the anesthesiologist is prompted to re-dose the patient (e.g., using a timer or clock).
-Audit compliance monthly, and provide feedback to providers regarding the audit results.
-Report results regularly in quality or infection-prevention committees.
+Audit compliance monthly and provide feedback to providers regarding the audit results.
+Report results regularly in quality or infection prevention committees.
 If compliance to antibiotic guidelines decreases, engage practitioners and nurses to examine contributing factors and potential changes.
+See Appendix II for an audit tool: Surgical Procedures Observation Checklist for Assessment of Infection Prevention Efforts.